top of page

 “Open — shut — open”: This highlights the fragility of the heart and mind, showing that closing oneself off is often a temporary protection mechanism before opening up again.

-The poet uses brief, stark antitheses (opposites) to represent the volatile, yet rhythmic, nature of life.
+The poem uses brief, stark antitheses (opposites) to represent the volatile, yet rhythmic, nature of life.

 “Risk — mistake”: The repetition implies that failure isn’t the opposite of success, but an integral, repetitive part of living fully.